Mawdud of Ghazni: Reign

 Mawdud, who was at Balkh during that time with his father's vizier Ahmad Shirazi, then invaded the domains of Muhammad, and then avenged his father by defeating and killing him at Jalalabad in 1041.
 Mawdud, now ruling over all of the Ghaznavid Empire except Lahore, which was under the control of his rebellious brother Majdud, then appointed Ahmad Shirazi as his vizier, while Abu Sahl Zawzani was appointed as his chief secretary.
 In 1042, Mawdud invaded the territories of the Seljuqs and briefly occupied Balkh and Herat.
 This greatly increased the fame of Mawdud and made the Karakhanid ruler Böritigin acknowledge him as his suzerain.
 In 1043, Ahmad Shirazi fell out of favor and was replaced with Abd al-Razzaq Maymandi as Mawdud's vizier.
 During the same time, a rebellion in Sistan was quelled by Mawdud's military slave Toghrul.

 In 1043/4, Mawdud invaded Tukharistan but was repelled by the Seljuq prince Alp Arslan.
 Furthermore, Mawdud also sent soldiers to Sistan in order to exert his authority over the ruler of the region, the Nasrid Abu'l-Fadl Nasr.
 However, these actions were fruitless, and Sistan soon became a Seljuq vassal state, and thus the Ghaznavid borders were limited to Bost.

-During the same time, Majdud died, and Mawdud used the opportunity to capture Lahore.
-However, a combined army of three Hindu princes, who had captured many cities from the Ghaznavids, then besieged Lahore, but were defeated.
+Campaigns in India

+Following Majdud's death on 11 August 1043, Mawdud used the opportunity to capture Lahore.
 Mawdud then invaded Multan and repelled the Ismailis who lived in the region.
+Lahore's governor Faqih Salti marched against Abul Fateh Daud's son.
+The Ismaili forced withdrew to Mansura.
+Multan was surrendered to the Ghaznavids and the khutbah was now read for the Abbasid Caliphate than the Fatimids.

+The deposition of Mas'ud gave opportunity for Indian powers to take offensive against the Ghaznavids.
+Sandanpal, grandson of Kabul Shah attacked Lahore with a coalition of Indian rulers but was defeated and killed.
+In 1043-4, a combined army of three Hindu princes led by Mahipal of Tomara dyansty, captured Hansi, Nagarkot, Thanesar and other cities from the Ghaznavids, then besieged Lahore, but were defeated.

 In ca. 1050, Mawdud, with the aid of Böritigin and an army sent by the former Karkuyid ruler Garshasp I re-invaded Khorasan; Böritigin and his commander Qashgha invaded Khwarezm and Termez, but Mawdud died and thus the invasion failed.
 The Seljuqs then extended their rule as far as Vakhsh and appointed a certain Abu 'Ali ibn Shadhan as the governor of their new conquests.
 After this, Böritigin seems to have stopped recognizing the Ghaznavids as his suzerain.
 Mawdud was succeeded by his son, Mas'ud II.